 The woman who helped me when I applied for this job reached out to me on LinkedIn recently.
 It was nice to hear from her, and I had to ask what happened after I left so quickly.

-"You became a little bit of office lore," she said, laughing, the kind of story that gets told over drinks at a work happy hour.
+"You became a little bit of office lore," she said, laughing, the kind of story that gets told over drinks at an after-work happy hour.
 "But it was always with good humor."

 I have no problem with that.
 How could I?
 She also added: "I absolutely understand why you had to do it."

 5. Plan as best you can, and work your tail off.

 I can think of one situation that might have made me stick around longer at this job: if I had already become a parent, and if I'd been counting on the salary and health insurance for my family's sake.

 I still would have been plotting quickly to move on, but I probably would not have done it quite so fast.
 In real life, several more years passed before my daughter was born, so that wasn't an issue for me at the time.

 Overall, quitting quickly was a very tough thing to do, but I'm much happier and more successful than I would have been otherwise.
 Also, I was extremely motivated to make my business work afterward.

 And without the flexibility of that business, it would have been hard for me to pack up and move to New York quickly, when I later got together with my future wife.
 So it was the right decision for other reasons, too.